 - Plant-based options (tofu, tempeh, legumes)

-Consider incorporating a protein shake or smoothie immediately after your workout to kickstart the recovery process.
-This post-workout protein boost can help minimize muscle damage and set the stage for optimal adaptation.
+Consider working in a protein shake or smoothie right after your workout to kickstart the recovery process.
+This post-workout protein boost can help limit muscle damage and set the stage for optimal adaptation.

 2. Replenish Glycogen Stores with Strategic Carbohydrate Consumption

-Carbohydrates are your body’s primary source of energy during high-intensity exercise.
-After a strenuous workout or competition, your glycogen stores are depleted, leaving you feeling fatigued and compromising your recovery.
-To support optimal athletic recovery, focus on:
+Carbohydrates are your body’s primary fuel source during high-intensity exercise.
+After a tough workout or competition, your glycogen stores run low, leaving you fatigued and undermining your recovery.
+To support optimal athletic recovery, concentrate on:

 - Consuming carbohydrates within 30 minutes of finishing your workout